 The State agency uses a contractor to perform Level of Care determinations.
 Thus, the performance measures for this assurance and related sub assurances will use data contained in the State Agency's MMIS system, and MMIS adjunct web platform used by providers to submit LOC applications to the EPD waiver program, and data from the Contractor's information system for their calculation.
 In addition to using performance measures to discover /identify problems /issues within the waiver program related to LOC determinations, the state agency has several other methods for monitoring problems with level of care.
-These include: 1) aggregation and analysis of complaints received by the State agency pertaining to LOC determinations; 2) aggregation and analysis of complaints received by the District of Columbia Office of the Health Care Ombudsman; 3) aggregation and analysis of contacts to the State agency initiated by beneficiary advocacy organizations; and 4) standing monthly meetings with the District of Columbia Long Term Care on a monthly basis.
+These include: 1) aggregation and analysis of complaints received by the State agency pertaining to LOC determinations; 2) aggregation and analysis of complaints received by the District of Columbia Office of the Health Care Ombudsman; 3) aggregation and analysis of contacts to the State agency initiated by beneficiary advocacy organizations; and 4) standing monthly meetings with the District of Columbia Long Term Care Coalition.
+EPPD meets with the Ombudsman on a weekly basis, and with the Coalition on Long Term Care on a monthly basis.
 DHCF's Elders and Persons with Physical Disabilities Branch (EPPD) in the Division of Long Term Care is responsible for discovery and remediation activities related to Level of Care Determinations.